 Out from the quiet orchards of Romeo, Michigan (a rural town 40 miles north of Detroit), Libby DeCamp has spent an adolescence in close companionship with bodies of music and literature, among hinterlands of horses and history.
 Driven by a will to connect on a raw, human level, Libby makes lyrically-edged folk and roots-steeped music, and delivers with a honeyed vocal closeness that reaches listeners of all kinds.
-The soundscape is captivating; dark and laced with western, blues, ragtime, and early rock and roll muses.
-Born from fervent ties to both Old America and New America, DeCamp’s writing carries an unflinching intention to reflect the times with a poetic lens- from the seismic social and political turns, down to the resulting close-to-heart emotional nuance.
+The soundscape is captivating; dark, visceral, and laced with western, blues, ragtime, and early rock and roll muses.
+Born from fervent ties to both "The Old , Weird America" and perhaps the "New, Weird America" and the collective voices that have sung their truths through the ages, DeCamp’s writing carries an unflinching intention to reflect the times- from the seismic social and political turns, down to the resulting close-to-heart nuance.

-Speared by her debut six-song EP titled “Cross Sections,” released in March, 2016, (following four years writing and playing in various folk groups right out of high school) DeCamp has rigorously performed both within her home state and broken into the national market with no time to waste, taking her show on the road extensively with the two-brother rhythm section, Adam and Brandon Schreiber, with Bleu Quick on guitar.
-Grammy award-winning producer Oz Fritz notes; “The warm sound and seductive grooves of Cross Sections makes you want to listen, it draws the attention in…” Her work has been featured by TEDx, scored multiple placements on MTV hit shows, and continues to peak interest with spacial, provocative recordings and a profoundly direct live energy.
-Rooted in Detroit, MI, Libby travels on in the making of her anticipated full-length album.
+Speared by her debut EP titled “Cross Sections,” following a number of years writing and playing in various folk groups right out of high school) DeCamp has rounded her home state and broken into the national market with no time to waste, taking her show on the road extensively with the two-brother rhythm section, Adam and Brandon Schreiber.
+Grammy award-winning producer Oz Fritz notes; “DeCamp's ability as an artist to absorb and express a wide range of diverse influences, to convincingly invoke the struggles of the human condition...
+The authentic, weathered flavor of the music for each song provides the atmosphere and movement to draw the listener in to the intimacy of the stories” Her work , finding ears from the dives and dancehalls of Detroit and New Orleans, protest and mutual aid shows, to notable spots like Tulsa's Woody Guthrie Center, The Detroit Institute of Arts, and Third Man Records, to name a few- has been spotlighted by TedX, scored multiple placements on MTV hit shows, and continues to peak interest with spacial, provocative recordings and an entrancing live energy.
+Proudly rooted in Detroit, MI, Libby travels on in the communal folksinger's spirit.
 “Cross Sections” is available on all major music platforms.